Wondering where to head for an authentic taste of Thailand? We’ve rounded up the very best Thai eateries in the city.

 Café Siam, 2/F – 3/F, 21 D’Aguilar Street, Central, Hong Kong, www.cafesiam.com.hk

-Thai Simple Kitchen, President Theatre, President Cinema Roof Floor, 517 Jaffe Road, East Point, Hong Kong, www.facebook.com/thaisimplekitchen
+Thai Simple Kitchen, President Theatre, President Cinema Roof Floor, 517 Jaffe Road, Causeway Bay, Hong Kong, www.facebook.com/thaisimplekitchen

-Tucked away amongst the restaurants that line Hau Wo Street, Thalassic is a small neighbourhood spot that serves up some of the most delicious Thai food we’ve had in HK.
-It’s got friendly staff who are always willing to recommend their faves and a loud, cheerful ambience that makes you feel like you’re eating amongst family at home.
-The best part?
-You can always count on the flavours to be authentic, the crab to be spicy and the coconut to be fresh.
+Tucked away amongst the restaurants that line Hau Wo Street, Thalassic is a hidden gem that serves up some of the most delicious Thai food in the city.
+Its friendly staff and cheerful ambience will truly make you feel at home.
+And the best part?
+You can always count on the flavours to be authentic, and the coconuts to be fresh!

 Thalassic Thai Restaurant, Chi-Ping Building, 38 Hau Wo Street, Kennedy Town, Hong Kong, 3606 3111